 In 2000, the BCWMC and the Mississippi WMO entered into a joint and cooperative agreement for a boundary change.
-A legal description of the revised boundary is included as part of the agreement and is also included in Appendix H. This boundary change transferred 1,002 acres from the BCWMC to the Mississippi WMO to reflect the changed drainage conditions upon completion of the Bassett Creek Flood Control Project.
+A legal description of the revised boundary is included as part of the agreement and is also included in Appendix I. This boundary change transferred 1,002 acres from the BCWMC to the Mississippi WMO to reflect the changed drainage conditions upon completion of the Bassett Creek Flood Control Project.
 With the project in place, the watershed area tributary to the old tunnel no longer flows to Bassett Creek.
 The City of Minneapolis has assumed responsibility for maintenance of the old tunnel.

-A 1985 order by the Minnesota Water Resources Board (now the Minnesota Board of Water and Soil Resources - BWSR) revised the legal boundary between the BCWMC and the Minnehaha Creek Watershed District.
-A 1979 BCWMC document provides a legal description of the BCWMC boundary within the city of Plymouth.
-The boundaries between BCWMC, Shingle Creek WMC, and Elm Creek WMC closely follow the natural watershed divides.
-A legal description for the entire Bassett Creek watershed was prepared on June 27, 2003, and is included in Appendix I.
+A legal description for the entire Bassett Creek watershed was prepared on June 27, 2003, and is included in Appendix J.